×

 The CLIL curriculum balances bilingual education and language learning.
 Rather than being the focus of teaching, language becomes a tool for communication.
 Repeated exposure and stimulation helps students to assimilate the language while learning content that will greatly expand their horizons and promote curiosity.

-How to Implement the CLIL Method of Teaching in Any Classroom
+How to Implement the CLIL Method in Your Classroom

 1. Rethink Your Syllabus